lakejs/lake-docs/reference/functions.md

 ## toBookmark()

-Changes the specified range to a range represented by the bookmark.
+Changes the specified range to a range represented by the provided bookmark.

 * Parameters: